 King Raedwald, whose ship burial it is widely believed was the one found at Sutton Hoo, was a member of the Wuffinga family.
-He was a descendant of Wuffa, the first king of the East Angles, who died in 578 A.D.
+He was a descendant of Wuffa, the first king of the East Angles.

 According to Bede, Raedwald was baptised in Kent but it was said that his royal church, possibly on the site of the medieval St Gregory's Church, had two altars (one Christian, one pagan).
 Raedwald had become a Christian; his wife remained a pagan…

 Dr Sam Newton, the Suffolk born Anglo Saxon scholar, describes Raedwald as the first King of England.
 Following his victory in the Battle of the Idle (northern England) “Raedwald would have been the first English king in recorded history to be overlord of both Northern and Southern Britain.
 There followed a time of great peace and prosperity”.

 His grave goods would indicate a very high status person - the beautiful master-crafted helmet and sword, the Egyptian Coptic bowls, the mint condition Merovingian coins (France), the garnets from India…

 Rendlesham was well-known and well-recorded in Anglo Saxon times.
 Bede records that King Swithhelm (of Essex) was “baptised in the kingly town that is named Rendlesham” and that therefore this, according to Newton “implies a complex of buildings including a great hall besides the royal church where King Swithhelm was baptised.”
 Swithelm's ancestor, Raedwald, is identified with the great ship burial in the early 7th century at Sutton Hoo, just 4 miles away along the River Deben.